-The CEE Department has adopted a straightforward set of four educational objectives for its BSCE graduates.
-The definition of “objective” in this context means our expectations for our graduates’ accomplishments several years after completing the BSCE.
+The Department of Civil, Environmental, and Construction Engineering has adopted a straightforward set of educational objectives for the Civil Engineering BS graduates.
+The definition of "objective" in this context means our expectations for our graduates' accomplishments several years after completing the Civil Engineering BS program.

-The Program Educational Objectives for the BSCE Program are as follows
+The Program Educational Objectives for the Civil Engineering BS program are as follows:

-- Graduates will continue their professional development through graduate study if qualified or continuing education.
+- Graduates will continue their professional development through graduate study if qualified and continuing education.

 The Student Outcomes define the knowledge and skills that will be mastered by our graduates.